-- All of the 3D Zelda games have debug modes that can be enabled via cheat codes, but only The Legend of Zelda: The Wind Waker and The Legend of Zelda: Ocarina of Time have actual rooms (the latter froma debug rom.)
-The most notable one in Wind Waker is like a playground, and is best known for having a gigantic tower that dwarfs anything seen in the game and takes upwards of 15 minutes to climb.
+- All of the 3D Zelda games have debug modes that can be enabled via cheat codes, but only The Legend of Zelda: The Wind Waker and The Legend of Zelda: Ocarina of Time have actual rooms (the latter from a debug ROM.)
+The most notable one in The Wind Waker is like a playground, and is best known for having a gigantic tower that dwarfs anything seen in the game and takes upwards of 15 minutes to climb.

-- The fairly bad and nearly forgotten Nintendo 64 game Star Wars: Shadows of the Empire had a very comprehensive debug mode that allows you to control almost everything in the game down to minute detail.
-It was accessed by pressing almost every button on the controller and then holding the joystick halfway alternating left and right until you hear a confirmation sound.
+- The Nintendo 64 game Star Wars: Shadows of the Empire had a very comprehensive debug mode that allows the player to control almost everything in the game down to minute details.
+It was accessed by pressing almost every button on the controller and then holding the joystick halfway alternating left and right until a confirmation sound is heard.
 Most gamers had to use their nose, chin, feet, or another gamer in order to enter this code.

 - Nearly all Mortal Kombat games had a debug menu.

 - A secret cheat code in SimCity 2000 gave the player access to the Debug menu, which included options for everything from millions of dollars of free money to new and terrible disasters.